Regal-Amy/Nigeria-Accidents-Casualty-Prediciton/README.md

-# Nigerian Road Accidents Casualty Prediction
+# Nigeria Road Accidents Casualty Prediction

 ## Project Overview
 This project aims to analyze road accident data in Nigeria to identify patterns and predict future accident casualties.
 It utilizes data spanning over two years to understand the leading causes of accidents and their severity across different states.
 The ultimate goal is to develop a predictive model to help policymakers enhance road safety measures.